azimuth-cloud/pyhelm3/README.md

 # This will use the Kubernetes configuration from the environment
 client = Client()
-# Or specify the kubeconfig file to use
+# Specify the kubeconfig file to use
 client = Client(kubeconfig = "/path/to/kubeconfig")
+# Specify a custom Helm executable (by default, we expect 'helm' to be on the PATH)
+client = Client(executable = "/path/to/helm")

 # List the deployed releases